MateuszMachowina/power-bi/README.md

 # Power BI Projects 📊

-This repository will contain Power BI projects for data analysis and visualization.
+This repository showcases my Power BI projects, focusing on interactive and visually appealing reports for data analysis and storytelling.

 ## Projects